PipedreamHQ/docs/docs/workflows/steps/triggers/README.md

 - You call `$respond()` conditionally, where it does not run under certain conditions.
 - Your workflow throws an Error before you run `$respond()`.
+- You return data in the `body` property that isn't a string, object, or Buffer.

-If you can't handle the `400` error in the application calling your workflow, you can implement `try` / `finally` logic to ensure `$respond()` always gets called with some default message.
+If you can't handle the `400 Bad Request` error in the application calling your workflow, you can implement `try` / `finally` logic to ensure `$respond()` always gets called with some default message.
 For example:

 ```javascript
 try {